-And of course, there’s the beeswax that’s great for cosmetics as well as making aromatic candles.
+And there’s also the beeswax that’s great for cosmetics as well as making aromatic candles.
 Bee venom is gaining popularity in the medical field and has recently joined the list of bee products as well.
 So from a business perspective, there’s a whole range of products that you can specialize in.

-And of course, pollination services are not to be left behind.
+Of course, pollination services are not to be left behind.
 Almonds are 100% pollinated, and who do you think they call on for this service?
 A very special six-legged delivery agent without whom they couldn’t do without.

 How to Successfully Start Beekeeping As a Brand New Beginner (Step by Step)

 Now that you know the basic science of the bee, how the heck do you begin to keep and care for them?
 I’ve broken down the process of becoming a beginning beekeeper into five steps.

 Step 1 To Start Beekeeping As A Beginner: Stock Up On Knowledge